Office Timeline – free timeline maker

 1. Insert a table.

-1. To insert a table, go to the Insert tab, click on Table, and then select as many rows and columns as you need.
+a) To insert a table, go to the Insert tab, click on Table, and then select as many rows and columns as you need.
 Don’t worry too much about the size of your table now, you’ll be able to add or delete rows and columns later, as needed.

 Insert table in PowerPoint roadmap

-2. A table with a highlighted header row and alternating colored rows will be inserted.
+b) A table with a highlighted header row and alternating colored rows will be inserted.
 Since the default formatting does not match the design we have envisioned for our roadmap, we’ll adjust it.
 For this, we unchecked Header Row and Banded Rows in Table Tools > Design.

-Remove header in PowerPoint roadmap
+Remove header from PowerPoint roadmap

 2. Define the timescale.